 Centuries ago the |xam and San communities were the first to collect and use plants for medicinal and ritual purposes.
-They depicted the invaluable flora on rock, as it was the only medium they had to their disposal.
-One of our previous ranges Desert Diaries was dedicated to these communities.
-It was however only during the 17th century that Western artists and collector-explorers arrived to study and record these plants.
+They depicted the invaluable flora on rock, as it was the only medium they had at their disposal.
+One of our previous ranges — Desert Diaries — was dedicated to these communities.
+Only in the 17th century did Western artists and collector-explorers arrive to study and record these plants.
 South Africa’s plant wealth was captured on paper by a variety of artists, but it was specifically the plant-curious Dutch who accurately captured the beauty of our country’s rich variety of botanicals.

-Artists like Hendrik Claudius and Robert Gordon, whose animals and Euphorbia’s were part of our previous assortment, had to work in harsh conditions in the veld to make detailed studies of a variety of animals and plants.
+Artists like Hendrik Claudius and Robert Gordon, whose animals and Euphorbias were part of our previous assortment, had to work in harsh conditions in the veld to make detailed studies of a variety of animals and plants.

 My mom, Isabella, is a keen gardener and lover of all plants structural and unusual.
 She rarely visits me without bringing along slips, plants or seeds that delight.